top of page

 • A small number may even use your Gross Profit and Directors Salary & Pension contributions

-• However, many lenders only take into account your Dividends and Directors Salary
+• However, many lenders only take into account your Dividends and Salary

 As you can see, your business's performance and the income you draw each year can play a huge role in determining your borrowing capacity.
-If you are a director drawing only what you need and retaining a healthy profit year on year, working with lenders who operate based on your company’s profit is likely to be your best route to maximising your borrowing capacity.
+If you are a director drawing only what you need and retaining a healthy profit year on year, working with lenders who operate based on your company’s profit is likely to be your best route to maximising your borrowing capacity - for more information on this, check out How Much Can I Borrow?

 What paperwork will lenders ask for?